daronphang/coding_resources/unicode_strings__bytes.md

 # Without UTF-8, the character 'A' would be:
 00000000 00000000 00000000 001000001

 # With UTF-8:
-A = 0010000001
+1-byte:  0XXXXXXX                       # UTF-8 extracts the X only
-2-bytes: 110XXXXX 10XXXXXX              # UTF-8 extracts the X only, '10' in second byte represents continuation
+2-bytes: 110XXXXX 10XXXXXX              # '10' in second byte represents continuation
 3-bytes: 1110XXXX 10XXXXXX 10XXXXXX

 # Examples with UTF-8 above 128 decimal: